madhav-sharma/aamantran-backend-v0/phase_1_design.md

 ## Technical Design Document

 ### Version
-V1.1 - Updated to incorporate timestamp-based webhook status tracking for sent, delivered, and read.
+V1.2 - Updated to include Appendix A on preserving form data during validation failures.

 ### Overview
 This document outlines the technical design for a simple, local Wedding RSVP Management application using a WhatsApp chatbot.
 The application is designed for a single wedding (not a SaaS product), running on a home PC with no cloud dependencies, auto-scaling, or Docker.
 It uses FastAPI as the web framework, Jinja templates for the UI, SQLite as the database, and direct integration with the WhatsApp API for messaging.
 All operations are local, with logging for API interactions stored in the database.